-- You Don’t Have to Be Responsible – Being ultimately responsible – or feeling that you are – is where mental load comes from.
-So the most effective way to reduce your mental load is to have another household member take complete ownership and responsibility for some tasks.
+- You Don’t Have to Be Responsible – Being ultimately responsible – or feeling that you are – is where mental load originates.
+So the most effective way to reduce your mental load is to have another household member take complete ownership and responsibility for their tasks.
 Find out more about what this means here.

 A starting point is to define all the things you’re doing and keeping track of, and work out what you don’t need to do, or can hand over to others.
 If you’re not sure your partner will be willing to take more on, take a look at this post to understand what might be going on.

 If you want a faster solution, you can try taking the ThirdShift quiz in 3 minutes.
-Just enter some basic household characteristics – nothing personal or sensitive – and what you do currently.
+Just enter some basic household characteristics and what you do currently.
 We’ll give you a quick overview on your hours of work, share of workload and the value of the work you do.
 Ask your partner to complete it as well to see if your understandings differ.
 Then you have some data to start a conversation about how to find a fair division of work in your household.